rasundsbak/rtd-tutorial/docs/source/02_parameters.rst

 **Max_length** the total number of tokens the AI is allowed to generate in that output.

 **Num_beams** This is related to `beam search <https://en.wikipedia.org/wiki/Beam_search>`_, and has to do with how many alternatives the model has, when choosing the best alternative for an output.
-More beams will require more machine power and time.
+More beams requires more machine power and time.

 Code view::